Morveus/kodi-always-on/README.md

 ## Credits

-This application was written by GPT-4, a large language model trained by OpenAI.
+This application and this README were written by GPT-4, a large language model trained by OpenAI.